iree-org/iree/mkdocs/docs/backends/gpu-vulkan.md

 [GitHub Releases][iree-releases] page.
 Right now these are just snapshots of the `main` development branch.

-You can install the Python package containing SPIR-V compiler by
+You can install the Python package containing the SPIR-V compiler by

 ``` shell
 python -m pip install iree-compiler-snapshot \